openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 - We want to consolidate the current approach and extend PerformanceProfile API to avoid any possible errors when configuring a cluster for workload partitioning.
-- We want to be clear with customers that this enhancement is a day 0 supported feature only.
+- We want to make this enhancement a day 0 supported feature only.
 We do not support turning it off after the installation is done and the feature is on.
+- We want to make sure that when this feature is on and no CPU set limit is defined via the Performance Profile, the default behavior is to allow full use of the CPU set.
 - We want to maintain the ability to configure the partition size after installation, we do not support turning off the partition feature but we do support changing the CPU partition size post day 0.
+The ability for turning on this feature will be part of the installation phase only.

 ### Non-Goals